Yamato-Security/hayabusa/doc/RustPerformance-English.md

 ```
 processing will be 10 times faster.

-### Effectiveness（Example From Our Pull Request）   <!-- omit in toc -->
+### Effectiveness（Real example from a Pull Request）   <!-- omit in toc -->
-Since Hayabusa requires case-insensitive string comparison, we use [to_lowercase()](https://doc.rust-lang.org/ std/string/struct.String.html#method.to_lowercase) and then apply the above method.
+Since Hayabusa requires case-insensitive string comparison, we use [to_lowercase()](https://doc.rust-lang.org/std/string/struct.String.html#method.to_lowercase) and then apply the above method.
 Even then, in the following examples
 - [Imporving speed by changing wildcard search process from regular expression match to starts_with/ends_with match #890](https://github.com/Yamato-Security/hayabusa/pull/890)
 - [Improving speed by using eq_ignore_ascii_case() before regular expression match #884](https://github.com/Yamato-Security/hayabusa/pull/884)

-speed has improved about 15% compared to before.
+speed has improved by about 15% compared to before.

 ## Filter by string length
 Depending on the characteristics of the strings being handled, adding a simple filter may reduce the number of string matching attempts and speed up the process.
 If you often compare strings of non-fixed and unmatched string lengths, you can speed up the process by using string length as a primary filter.